dfelinto/blender-manual/render/freestyle/parameter_editor/line_style/alpha.rst

 give RGB results).
 In that case, the mean value will be used.

 :guilabel:`Mapping`
    Either a linear progression (from **0.0** to **1.0**, which may be inverted with the :guilabel:`Invert` option), or a custom mapping curve.
-Note the linear non-inverted option is equivalent to "do nothing", as original values from materials are already in the [0.0, 1.0] range…
+Note the linear non-inverted option is equivalent to "do nothing", as original values from materials are already in the [0.0, 1.0] range...

 If used with the :guilabel:`Split by Material` option in the :guilabel:`Stroke` tab, the result will not be blurred between materials along the strokes.